Superman II: The Richard Donner Cut

-Since Donner never completed Superman II in its original form, certain key scenes filmed by Lester, along with newly created visual effects shots by Thau and an early screen test of one pivotal scene featuring Reeve and Margot Kidder, had to be added to the film in order to create a completed work.
+Since Donner never completed Superman II in its original form, certain key scenes filmed by Lester, along with newly created visual effects shots and an early screen test of one pivotal scene featuring Reeve and Margot Kidder, had to be added to the film in order to create a completed work.
 The film also features an early developed alternate opening and ending that were both envisioned before the theatrical release of Superman, in which the sequel's original ending was re-worked as the finale to the first film.
-Donner stated that had he finished the film in 1980, he would have shot a different ending.
-Superman II: The Richard Donner Cut was released on DVD, Blu-ray and HD DVD on November 28, 2006 to positive reviews and is dedicated to Reeve's memory.
+Donner stated that, had he finished the film in 1980, he would have shot a different ending.
+Superman II: The Richard Donner Cut was released on DVD, Blu-ray, and HD DVD on November 28, 2006, to positive reviews and is dedicated to Reeve's memory.

 Plot

-On the planet Krypton, criminals General Zod (Terence Stamp), Ursa (Sarah Douglas) and Non (Jack O'Halloran) are sentenced to eternal banishment inside the Phantom Zone by Jor-El (Marlon Brando) for insurrection and murder, amongst other crimes.
-Thirty years later, Superman (Christopher Reeve) diverts a missile into outer space, unknowingly freeing them from the Phantom Zone.
+On the planet Krypton, criminals General Zod, Ursa and Non are sentenced to eternal banishment inside the Phantom Zone by Jor-El for insurrection and murder, amongst other crimes.
+Thirty years later, Superman diverts a missile into outer space, unknowingly freeing them from the Phantom Zone.

-At the Daily Planet in Metropolis, Lois Lane (Margot Kidder) suspects that Clark Kent is Superman.
+At the Daily Planet in Metropolis, Lois Lane suspects that Clark Kent is Superman.
 She tests Clark by jumping out of a window, but Clark uses his powers to save her while appearing to have done nothing.
-Meanwhile, with the help of Eve Teschmacher (Valerie Perrine), Lex Luthor (Gene Hackman) escapes from prison, abandoning Otis (Ned Beatty).
+Meanwhile, with the help of Eve Teschmacher, Lex Luthor escapes from prison, abandoning Otis.
 They find and infiltrate the Fortress of Solitude, learning of the impending doom brought by General Zod.
 Lex resolves to meet Zod, and begins tracking him.
 On the Moon, Zod, Ursa, and Non discover that they have superpowers due to Earth's yellow sun, and ruthlessly kill a group of astronauts.

-Perry White (Jackie Cooper) has Clark and Lois pose as newlyweds to investigate a honeymoon suite scam at Niagara Falls.
+Perry White has Clark and Lois pose as newlyweds to investigate a honeymoon suite scam at Niagara Falls.
 Superman's appearance and rescue of a small boy at the Falls renews Lois' suspicions, and she tricks Clark with a gun loaded with blanks into admitting that he is Superman.
 He takes Lois Lane to the Fortress of Solitude, where the two spend the night together.
 Meanwhile, Zod, Ursa and Non arrive on Earth and conquer a small town in Idaho.
-After learning that the U.S. military takes orders from the President of the United States, the Kryptonians fly to Washington D.C. and invade the White House.
+After learning that the U.S. military takes orders from the President of the United States, the Kryptonians fly to Washington, D.C., and invade the White House.